pousse-cafe/pousse-cafe.github.io/documentation.md

 ### Explicit Domain Processes and Custom Listeners

 Currently, automated collision detection and handling is not available for explicit Domain Processes' listeners and custom listeners.
-In this those cases, collisions have to be handled explicitly by the developer.
+In those cases, collisions have to be handled explicitly by the developer.

 ## Spring Integration